HanaaBallahmar/Data/README.md

 # Udacity DataAnalyst Nanodegree
+These are my projects that submitted to the Data Analyst Nanodegree Program offered by MISK_Udacity.

 ## Project 1 - Global Weather Trends
 In this project, I have analysed local and global temperature data and compared the temperature trends with where I live to overall global temperatures.